the-tcpdump-group/libpcap/doc/README.Win32.md

 	-DPacket_ROOT={path-to-sdk}

-where {path-to-sdk} is the path of the directory cntaining the Npcap or WinPcap SDK.
+where {path-to-sdk} is the path of the directory containing the Npcap or WinPcap SDK.
 Note that backslashes in the path must be specified as two backslashes.